Allyship and Equity

 Greta Thunberg speaking at the Pine Ridge Reservation

-cared for in Lakota Law's Native-run foster home on Standing Rock in 2020
+cared for in Lakota Law's Native-run kinship home on Standing Rock in 2020

 Greta and Tokata lead anti-KXL rally